sourcefuse/loopback4-authorization/README.md

 }
 ```

+#### User Permissions Provider

-- For method #3, we also provide a simple provider function [_AuthorizationBindings.USER_PERMISSIONS_](<[./src/providers/user-permissions.provider.ts](https://github.com/sourcefuse/loopback4-authorization/blob/master/src/providers/user-permissions.provider.ts)>) to evaluate the user permissions based on its role permissions and user-level overrides.
-Just inject it
+For method #3, This extension exposes a provider function [AuthorizationBindings.USER_PERMISSIONS](https://github.com/sourcefuse/loopback4-authorization/blob/master/src/providers/user-permissions.provider.ts) to evaluate the user permissions based on its role permissions and user-level overrides.

+Just inject it like below:

 ```ts
 @inject(AuthorizationBindings.USER_PERMISSIONS)